 ‘Messrs Scott and Sharpe’ found the heaviest gold nugget on record in New Zealand at Ross on the West Coast in 1909.
-Weighing in at a hefty 3.09 kg (99.63 ounces), the nugget was named the ‘Honourable Roddy’ after the Minister of Mines, Roderick McKenzie.
+Weighing in at a hefty 3.09 kg (99.63 ounces), the nugget was named the ‘Honourable Roddy’ after the minister of mines, Roderick McKenzie.

-The nugget was bought for £400 (equivalent to $65,000 in 2014) by a Ross storekeeper and his Canterbury associate.
+The nugget was bought for £400 (equivalent to $65,000 in 2015) by a Ross storekeeper and his Canterbury associate.
 A cast of it was soon on show in the Canterbury Museum.
 In 1911 the ‘Honourable Roddy’ was bought by the government.
 Mounted in a ‘fitting setting’, it became New Zealand’s ‘decidedly handsome’ Coronation gift to King George V. When enquiries were made 40 years later, it was discovered that the nugget had been melted down to make a royal tea service.

-In September 2011 gold was selling for about NZ$2000 an ounce, so the Honourable Roddy would have been worth almost $200,000.
+In mid-2015 gold was selling for about NZ$1700 an ounce, so the Honourable Roddy would have been worth about $170,000.

-Image: The Gold Room.
+Image: The Gold Room